ANaaim/Reflexion_data_marker_less/README.md

 ````

 For the next schema it will be refers as **folder_ organisation** to make the graph more readable.

+## First proposition : by data type
+The main idea here is that each folder can be directly processed indifferently and there is a unit of data inside (approach "object" that with an inner structure defined by the metadata_data_set.toml file).
+The idea is that it seems easy to share directly a folder and that each leaf folder can be processed by itself.

 ````
 │